mk-fg/reliable-discord-client-irc-daemon/README.rst

 - There's #rdircd.monitor catch-all channel and guild-specific ones (see notes below).
 - Public IRC channel users are transient and only listed/counted if they sent something to a channel, as discord has no concept of "joining" for publics.
+- Everything in that /list and everything used to talk through this app are IRC channels (with #, that you /join), it doesn't use /q or /msg pretty much anywhere.

 ``/j #axsd.offtopic`` (/join) as you'd do with regular IRC to start shitposting there.
 Channels joins/parts in IRC side do not affect discord in any way.